tomolimo/formvalidation/README.md

 # Form Validation
-GLPi plugin to provide form validations
+GLPI plugin to provide form validations
-This plugin gives the possibility to graphically set / unset mandatory fields on any GLPi form.
+This plugin gives the possibility to graphically set / unset mandatory fields on any GLPI form.
 See : https://github.com/tomolimo/formvalidation/wiki